Personally Connecting to the M’ein Sheva

 How Did the M’ein Sheva Come to Be?

+There were daily sacrifices in the Temple every morning and afternoon, and any leftovers had to be burned in the evening.
 Because the daily prayer services replaced the daily sacrifices of the Temple, it was clear that the morning and afternoon services were obligatory.
 The evening service was less obvious.
-To mark the fact that it was not based on a daily sacrifice, it was decided that the evening service would only have a silent Amidah without a repetition (though some think that at one time every evening Amidah had a repetition).
+To mark the fact that it was not based on a daily sacrifice, but rather only on sacrificial leftovers being burned (Brachot 26b:10), it was decided that the evening service would only have a silent Amidah without a repetition (though some think that at one time every evening Amidah had a repetition).

 According to Rashi, in Babylonia, people who came late to Shabbat evening services had to walk home alone in the dark because they finished later than everybody else.
 To avoid this, the M’ein Sheva was put in place as a mini-repetition so that everybody could finish together.
 This mini-repetition also makes Shabbat different from the other days of the week where there is no recapitulation of the themes of the evening Amidah.